dreadnode/tensor-man/README.md

 * [PyTorch](https://pytorch.org/)

 > [!IMPORTANT]
-> Formats such as PyTorch are loaded and inspected in a networkless container in order to prevent unintended code execution on the host machine.
+> Formats such as PyTorch are loaded and inspected in a networkless Docker container in order to prevent unintended code execution on the host machine.

 ## Install with Cargo